➡ Select your language at the bottom of this page…

-Bol Processor is a program initiated by Bernard Bel for music composition and improvisation with real-time MIDI, MIDI file, Csound, and text output options.
-The earliest implementation of Bol Processor (BP1) on an Apple IIc computer dating back to 1981, was used by Jim Kippen for modelling compositional/improvisational processes by drum players in North India.
+BOL PROCESSOR is a program initiated by Bernard Bel for music composition and improvisation with real-time MIDI, MIDI file, Csound, and text output options.
+The earliest implementation of Bol Processor (BP1) on an Apple IIc computer dating back to 1981, was an expert system used by Jim Kippen for modelling improvisational processes by tabla players in North India — read article (1992) and interview.

-Bol Processor produces music with a set of rules (a compositional grammar) or from text scores that can be typed in or captured from a MIDI instrument.
-These rule sets are very similar to the formal grammars (context-free, context-sensitive, etc.) used in computer science to define machine-readable languages.
+Bol Processor produces music with a set of rules (a compositional grammar) and/or text scores that can be typed in, captured from a MIDI instrument or imported from MusicXML scores.
+These rule sets are similar to the formal grammars (context-free, context-sensitive, etc.) used in computer science to define machine-readable languages.

-Bol Processor had begun as a shareware application for Macintosh computers developed by Bernard Bel and Srikumar Karaikudi Subramanian.
-In the Spring of 2006, Anthony Kozar joined the venture and open-sourced the Bol Processor with the hope that a community of developers will come together to port it to other platforms and continue to enhance its facilities for music-making.
+Bol Processor BP2 had begun as a shareware application for Macintosh computers developed by Bernard Bel with the help of Srikumar Karaikudi Subramanian.
+In the Spring of 2006, Anthony Kozar joined the venture and open-sourced the program with the hope that a community of developers will come together to port it to other platforms and continue to enhance its facilities for music-making.
 Porting BP2 to Mac OS X was finished in June 2007 by Anthony Kozar.

-Bol Processor BP3 introduces new features owing to its association with Csound.
-Essential domains of musicology bearing relevance to computer music are addressed on this site, among which the issue of microtonality applied to just intonation in Western harmony and the intonation of ragas in Hindustani music.
+Bol Processor BP3 introduced new features owing to its closer association with Csound.
+Essential domains of musicology bearing relevance to computer music are addressed on this site, among which the issue of microtonality applied to just intonation in Western harmony, temperament in Baroque European music, and the intonation of ragas in Hindustani music.

-As an open source project hosted by Sourceforge and GitHub, we are taking Bol Processor into the next stage of its evolution.
-We also hope that BP3 will become more modular, separating its computational engines for musical grammars, polymetric expressions, and its powerful time-setting algorithms into software libraries that may be incorporated into other open source software.
+As an open source project hosted by GitHub, we are taking Bol Processor into the next stage of its evolution.
+We hope that BP3 will become more modular, separating its computational engines for musical grammars, polymetric expressions, and powerful time-setting algorithms into software libraries that may be incorporated into other open source software.

 Bernard Bel & Anthony Kozar